 Elizabeth waved her hand.
 “It was my fault.
 I was not looking where I was going.”

 Mr. Darcy drew in a breath as if he were about to say something, but he did not.
-The two were watching the dancers when Sir William Lucas stepped over to them.
+The two stood silently staring at each other when Sir William Lucas stepped over to them.